macabeus/pagarme-challenge/README.md

 ```

 After ending the deploy, ∆ now will automatically copy the server URL to the clipboard.
-We need this adress in the next step.
+We need this address in the next step.

 ## Client